PierreMasselot/RiskExtrapolation/README.md

 Fully reproducible code and data for the illustrative application in the paper *A new modelling framework for multi-location studies in environmental epidemiology*.

-Various components of the dataset are provided in the *data* subdirectory.
-All components are downloaded and pre-processed in the script `00_DownloadData.RData`.
-The only exception is *data/tmean.csv*, that was extracted using Python from ERA5Land. :warning: This script should not be executed, it is here mainly to document the data gathering process.
+All components of the dataset are provided in the *data* subdirectory.
+The subdirectory also contains the script `00_DownloadData.RData` that shows how the data were obtained and pre-processed.
+The only exception is *data/tmean.csv.gz*, that was extracted using Python from ERA5Land. :warning: This script should not be executed, it is here mainly to document the data gathering process.

-Excution of the code should start from *11_Packages.R*.
+Execution of the code should start from *11_Packages.R*.

 1. Scripts *11_Packages.R* to *13_PrepData.R* setup the modelling and load data.